Are you tired of your current internet provider? Looking for a less complicated option? T-Mobile's 5G fixed wireless alternative might be for you.

 |Plan||Max speeds||Monthly price||Equipment fee||Data cap||Contract|

-|T-Mobile Home Internet||33-182Mbps download, 6-23Mbps upload||$50 ($30 for eligible Magenta MAX mobile customers)||None||None||None|
+|T-Mobile Home Internet||33-182Mbps download, 6-23Mbps upload||$50 ($30 for eligible Magenta Max mobile customers)||None||None||None|

 For T-Mobile to hit the road running with availability to over 30 million households at its launch, it needed to lean on its 4G LTE network and its growing 5G network.
 That's why my CNET colleagues averaged just over 40Mbps download speeds with T-Mobile Home Internet, and some households may get up to just over 100Mbps.
 Anecdotally, we've heard of some users seeing download speeds as high as 300Mbps.
-Still, T-Mobile's FAQ section promises that customers will "see typical download speeds between 33-182Mbps."
-So, that may be plenty of speed for many, but don't expect the higher download speeds you might get with fiber internet or some cable plans.
+Still, T-Mobile's FAQ section promises customers will "see typical download speeds between 33-182Mbps."
+So, that may be plenty of speed for many but don't expect the higher download speeds you might get with fiber internet or cable plans.
 At least not yet.

 T-Mobile Home Internet features no data caps, so you don't have to fear data overage fees.
 There's no equipment fee for the Gateway device, so you don't have to figure out an additional monthly cost to tack on to your regular bill.
 It also requires no annual service contracts, so you don't have any early termination fees looming over your head.
-These are all appealing aspects of this service and make it very enticing to give T-Mobile Home Internet a try if it's available in your area.
+These are all appealing aspects of this service and make it very enticing to try T-Mobile Home Internet if it's available in your area.